|

-The trail is used to teach users how agencies, sportspersons, and
+The trail is used to teach users how agencies, sportspersons, and volunteers

-interpretive stations, resting areas (benches), trail surface improvements,
+improvements, interpretive stations, resting areas (benches), trail surface

-and tree plantings.
-Some of the
+improvements, and tree plantings.

-and signs.
+small foot bridges and signs.

 Directions: